Theodore J. Ellenhorn (PhD)Professor

 Highest DegreePhD, Derner Institute of Advanced Psychological Studies, Adelphi University

 Received his master's in school psychology and his doctorate in Combined Clinical/Research Psychology in 1989 at the Derner Institute of Advanced Psychological Studies, Adelphi University.
 Dr. Ellenhorn is a graduate and faculty of the Massachusetts Institute and Society for Psychoanalysis (MIP).
 He is past president of the Western Massachusetts/Albany Association for Psychoanalytic Psychology, Local Chapter, Division of Psychoanalysis (39), American Psychological Association.
-He is currently a founding member and faculty in the Post Graduate Fellowship Program-West of MIP.
+He is currently a founding member and faculty in MIP’s Post Graduate Fellowship Program-West.

 His research interests and projects have included: objectification and dehumanization, community violence and trauma, verbal expression and physical and emotional health, and psychotherapy process research.
 He has presented papers nationally on such topics as dreams, silence, humor, nonverbal participation, psychotherapy research, discourse analysis, language and personality style, referential functioning, multiple code theory, varieties of self-experience, siblings, dissociation, violence and PTSD, the future of professional psychology, psychoanalytic education, and professional correspondences in history.
 Previously, he was principal of the Ellenhorn Consultation Group, providing leadership development, executive coaching, assessment, team building, and human factors consultation.
 He has worked internationally with issues of globalization, high growth, leadership, and creativity.